Help Centre

 ⚖️

-AICVS certificates are supporting technical evidence, not formal conformity assessments under Art.43.
-High-risk AI systems still require notified body assessment for Annex III categories.
+AICVS outputs are supporting technical evidence, not formal conformity assessments under Art.43.
+High-risk AI systems may still require notified body assessment for Annex III categories.

 📦